mistu01/mffmv11/README.md

 # -= MFFM Template v.X.xx =-
 - **Can be used as a template or as an installer**
 - **Support for AOSP/LOS/Pixel Stock/Oxygen/Miui-HyperOS/Samsung(OneUI5)**
-- **Disable Miui Optimization from Developer Option to use in Miui/HyperOS and appply the font systemwide and proper weight/style application**
+- **Disable Miui Optimization from Developer Option to use in Miui/HyperOS and appply the font systemwide and proper weight/style application, (still) not guranteed it will work with every version of Miui**
 - **Monospace / Bengali font / Emoji / ~~Serif support~~ (user dependent)**
 - **Android 12/13/14 ready**
 - **Compatible with Magisk and KSU**